 The position, which does not require Senate confirmation, puts Homan in charge of the nation’s borders and maritime and aviation security.

-“I’ve known Tom for a long time, and there is nobody better at policing and controlling our Borders,” the president-elect said, adding that he is confident Homan will do “a fantastic, and long-awaited for, job.”
+“I’ve known Tom for a long time, and there is nobody better at policing and controlling our Borders,” the president-elect wrote, adding that he is confident Homan will do “a fantastic, and long-awaited for, job.”

 A Career in Law Enforcement

-A native of West Carthage, New York, Homan earned his bachelor’s degree in criminal justice from the State University of New York Polytechnic Institute in Marcy.He started his law enforcement career as a police officer in New York.
+A native of West Carthage, New York, Homan earned his bachelor’s degree in criminal justice from the State University of New York Polytechnic Institute in Marcy.He started his law enforcement career as a police officer in New York state.
 He then worked for 33 years in immigration enforcement, starting as a Border Patrol agent in Campo, California, in 1984.

-He then rose through the ranks of ICE to lead the agency’s Enforcement and Removal Operations under President Barack Obama for eight years before his appointment as acting ICE director under Trump.
+He rose through the ranks of ICE to lead the agency’s Enforcement and Removal Operations under President Barack Obama for eight years before his appointment as acting ICE director under Trump.

-ICE sits under the Department of Homeland Security and it is tasked with cross-border crime, human trafficking, deportations, and more.
+ICE sits under the Department of Homeland Security and is tasked with cross-border crime, human trafficking, deportations, and more.

-The agency has two main branches under it—Homeland Security Investigations and Enforcement and Removal Operations.
+The agency has two main branches under it: Homeland Security Investigations and Enforcement and Removal Operations.

 Out of Retirement